Leanna Kirchoff

 Biography

-Expanding upon her work as a composer, Kirchoff has created visuals for A Recurrent Dream While Driving West Near Sand Creek, a recent audio-visual piece with composer Chris Malloy on the topic of the Sand Creek Massacre.
-The piece has been showcased at the International Computer Music Conference in Daegu, South Korea, the International Congress of Science and Music Technology in Buenos Aires, Argentina and the Sangre de Cristo Arts Center (Pueblo, Colorado) in spring 2018 for the exhibition, “Representing the West: A New Frontier.”
+Expanding upon her work as a composer, Kirchoff has created visuals for A Recurrent Dream While Driving West Near Sand Creek, an audio-visual piece with composer Chris Malloy on the topic of the Sand Creek Massacre.
+The piece has been showcased at the International Computer Music Conference in Daegu, South Korea, the International Congress of Science and Music Technology in Buenos Aires, Argentina and the Sangre de Cristo Arts Center (Pueblo, Colorado) for the exhibition, “Representing the West: A New Frontier.”
+Their second collaboration, A Preponderance of Evidence, focuses on climate change.

-Kirchoff holds a doctorate degree in composition from the University of Colorado.
+Kirchoff completed her Doctorate of Musical Arts degree from the University of Colorado, where she studied composition with Daniel Kellogg, Carter Pann, Michael Theodore, and Richard Toensing.
+She also holds a Master of Arts in Composition from the University of Minnesota where she studied with Dominick Argento and Judith Lang Zaimont.
 She has been a composition fellow at the John Duffy Institute, the Ernest Bloch Festival, the Rural America New Music Festival, and the Chamber Music Conference and Composers Forum of the East.
-She is a faculty member at the University of Denver where she teaches composition seminar and directs the Lamont Composers Concert series.
+She teaches composition at the University of Denver and lives in Denver with her husband, daughter, and a cowdog named Bela.